-Status: Pending in the Senate Labor Committee.
+Status: Passed the Senate Labor Committee and is pending in the Senate Appropriations Committee.
 However, since the current provisions were only added by Senate amendment in June 2020, the Assembly would still need to concur in these amendments.

 Prevailing Wage Definition of "Locality" (AB 2231)